-Section 1.
+Section 8.1.
 Contracts.
-The Academy Board may authorize any officer or officers, agent or agents, to enter into any contract, to execute and deliver any instrument, or to acknowledge any instrument required by law to be acknowledged in the name of and on behalf of the corporation.
+The Academy Board may authorize any officer(s), assistant(s), or acting officer(s) to enter into any contract, to execute and deliver any instrument, or to acknowledge any instrument required by law to be acknowledged in the name of and on behalf of the Corporation.
 Such authority may be general or confined to specific instances, but the appointment of any person other than an officer to acknowledge an instrument required by law to be acknowledged should be made by instrument in writing.
-When the Academy Board authorizes the execution of a contract or of any other instrument in the name of and on behalf of the corporation, without specifying the executing officers, the President or Vice-President, and the Secretary or Treasurer may execute the same and may affix the corporate seal thereto.
-No contract into, by or on behalf of the Academy Board, shall in any way bind the College or impose any liability on the College, its Regents, officers, employees or agents.
+When the Academy Board authorizes the execution of a contract or of any other instrument in the name of and on behalf of the Corporation without specifying the executing officers, the President or Vice-President and the Secretary or Treasurer may execute the same and may affix the corporate seal thereto.
+No contract entered into, by, or on behalf of the Academy Board shall in any way bind Bay Mills Community College or impose any liability on Bay Mills Community College, the College Board, its regents, officers, employees, or agents.